phronmophobic/blog/markdown/ui-model.md

 ## Events in the event loop

-Similar to how we were able to separate the control part of the event loop from the purely functional `view-fn`, we can separate the out the event functions from the control flow of the event loop.
+Similar to how we were able to separate the control part of the event loop from the purely functional `view-fn`, we can separate the event functions from the control flow of the event loop.
 From our event loop, let's zoom in on the `wait-events` function:

 ```clojure
 (defn wait-events []